Stunning and Brave

 "Stunning and Brave" is the first episode in the nineteenth season of the American animated television series South Park.
 The 258th episode overall, it was written and directed by series co-creator Trey Parker.
-The episode aired on Comedy Central on September 16, 2015.
-The episode primarily parodies social justice warriors and political correctness within society with a focus on the acceptance and praise of Caitlyn Jenner.
+The episode aired on Comedy Central on September 16, 2015, and primarily parodies social justice warriors and political correctness within society, with a focus on the acceptance and praise of Caitlyn Jenner.
 The episode also lampoons Tom Brady and the Deflategate scandal.